 RSO 312 Sociology of Marriage and Family (3.0 credits): Cross cultural analysis of the family as a social and cultural institution.
 Origins of family as a social institution, and consideration of the evolutionary trajectory of family and its role in society.
-Contemporary and historical trends in marriage, co-habitation, parenting, child care, domestic chores, public policy and the family.
+Contemporary and historical trends in marriage, co-habitation, parenting, childcare, domestic chores, public policy and the family.
 Prerequisite: RSO 201 (Social Relations Requirement).
-Offered: Fall Semester.

 RSO 315 Sociology of Poverty (3.0 credits): Structural and individual causes of poverty; evaluating effectiveness of various anti-poverty programs; impact of poverty on individual's life course; international perspectives on social welfare and other related public policy.
 Prerequisite: RSO 201.
 (Social Relations Elective).
-Offered: Spring Semester.

 RSO 325 Basic Methods of Social Research (I - Designation) (3.0 credits): Consideration of quantitative and qualitative methods of social research.
 Emphasis on research design and hands-on experience with data collection and analysis.
 Survey research, secondary data analysis, non-intrusive research methods, and participant observation studies.
 Prerequisite: None (Required for Social Relations CJ and Soc Concentrations; Required for Political Science).
-Offered: Fall Semester.

 RSO 326 Social Statistics (3.0 credits): Examination of basic statistics as tools for social research.
 Introduction to levels of measurement and appropriate statistical procedures for each.
 Descriptive statistics such as percentages, rates, means.
 Introduction to probability and its relationship to inferential statistics.
 Sampling distributions, hypothesis testing, causal models, correlation & regression.
 Prerequisite: None (Required for Social Relations CJ and Soc Concentrations; Required for Political Science).
-Offered: Spring Semester.

 RSO 350 Cult Language and Society (G - Designation) (3.0 credits): What is the relationship between language and culture?
 How do language and culture work to shape and reflect social existence?
 Using historical cultural data sets examined through a sociolinguistic lens, this course encourages students to think critically about how culture and language shape present society.
 Prerequisite: None.
 (Social Science General Education Course).
-Offered: Alternate Years - Spring Semester.

 RSO 366 Peoples and Cultures of Africa (3.0 credits): The people of Africa, their ethnic and tribal divisions, and their cultural behaviors.
 African cultures examined in historical context using anthropological ethnographic data.
 Prerequisite: None.
 (Social Science General Education Course).
-Offered: Alternate Years - Spring Semester.

 RSO 370 Crime and Social Order (W- Designation) (3.0 credits): History of diverse schools of thought on the causes of crime.
 Deviant theories and their social implications; law as an instrument of power and social control; cross cultural studies of crime; the relationship between economics, political institutions and crime; crime and social stratification.
 This course will examine the various ways the government intervenes in the lives of offenders, victims, and the general public.
 Issues to be explored include, racial profiling; neighborhoods, disorder and crime; terrorism and social control; punishment and community corrections.
 Prerequisite: RSO 204.
 Writing Intensive Designation.
-Offered: Spring Semester.

 RSO 371 Juvenile Offenders (3.0 credits): Analysis, description, and case studies of legal rights, treatment, and rehabilitation of juveniles who have been adjudicated "delinquent."
 This course examines the causes and consequences of juvenile delinquency.
 A thorough examination of approaches to dealing with juvenile offenders and the processes and procedures in juvenile courts.
-Prerequisite: RSO 204 or RSO 201.
-Offered: Fall Semester.
+Prerequisite: RSO 204 or RSO 201

 RSO 372 Offender and Social Policy (3.0 credits): This course will provide students with changing conceptions of how to deal with offenders, including a history of prisons and prison reform.
 It will also provide an analysis of conflicting goals in public policy, i.e. treatment and rehabilitation vs. punishment and deterrence.
 The prison industrial complex as a total institution; racial discrimination in the administration of justice; treatment of high vs. low status offenders; probation, parole, halfway houses, etc. This course explores policy approaches to several offenses, including sexual offenses, drugs offenses and terrorism.
 Prerequisite: RSO 204.
-Offered: Alternate years - Fall or Spring Semester.